Ddaretrogamer/sword-and-shield-ultimate-plus-wiki/docs/index.md

         Changing the Button Mode in game option to anything but "help" will cause the menu to be slow.
 Please leave it set to "help".

 ## Useful NPCs
-    ### Useful NPCs
-    These NPCs/interactions will help you throughout your jouney through 2D Galar!

 === "Mega-Ring NPC"
     ![Image title](https://i.ibb.co/GJjtgWK/mega-ring-imageonline-co-merged.png){ align=right }